The British Win, Yet Lose

 We take you on an extensive walking tour of the battlefield both in and outside of the military park.
 Good walking shoes and weather protection are recommended.
 Allow two hours for the in-park sections, and an hour for two mostly driving tours outside it.
 In case you only want to drive within the park, NPS Auto Tour stop numbers are shown in bold.
 Most of the battlefield can be viewed from your vehicle, though parts of it only at a distance.

 You will start at the Hoskins Farm site (shown on some maps with its old name, Tannenbaum Historic Site) of the Guilford Courthouse National Military Park.
-Its Visitor Center does not have to be open to take our walking tour, though you may have to park on the street and then in nearby greenway parking along Old Battleground Road.
+The park’s Visitor Center does not have to be open to take our walking tour, though you may have to park on the street and then in nearby greenway parking along Old Battleground Road.

 The army of Lt.
 Gen. Lord Charles Cornwallis was camped at Deep River Meeting House 12 miles to the southwest when he learned of the Americans’ position.
 His army of 1,900–2,200 professional troops left before dawn to confront the Continentals.
 It pushed through stiff resistance at the Battle of New Garden in the morning before continuing up the Great Salisbury Wagon Road.